-subject to subclause (6), all collateral terms included in the default distributor agreement published in accordance with clause 6(1) or 13(1) of Schedule 12A.4; and
+subject to subclause (6), all collateral terms included in the default distributor agreement published in accordance with clause 6(1) or 12(1) of Schedule 12A.4; and

+either:

-any terms relating to additional services that either party requires be appended to the distributor agreement in accordance with clause 8.
+any appendix relating to additional services that a party notifies is required to be appended to the distributor agreement in accordance with clause 7(2); or

+any alternative terms for an additional service that the parties agree to include in the distributor agreement in accordance with clause 7(4) and clause 9.

 A distributor agreement that applies as a binding contract under subclause (5) does not include any collateral term to which a notice given under subclause (4) applies.